Lawn (Re)Disturbance Laboratory:

 LAWN (RE)DISTURBANCE = SOIL SEED BANK REAWAKENING

 What seeds are hiding, dormant in the soil, beneath the myriad institutional and residential lawns of Troy?
-By removing 1 x 1 meter patch of lawn, we hope to find out!
+By removing 1 x 1 meter patch of lawn, we can find out!

 Through both in-situ and lab-based disturbance and germination tests across a variety of heavily human-impacted landscapes, from long term turf grass monocultures to abandoned industrial sites, this art-ecology experiment will uncover the hidden power of past seed burial for future rewilding in the face of a rapidly changing climate.

-Below: 1 x 1 meter test plots are established in the landscape and observed over the growing season.
+Below: 1 x 1 meter test plots were established in the landscape and observed over the growing season.

-Below: A sculptural representation of the project is shown in gallery settings
+Below: A sculptural representation of the project is being shown in gallery settings

 Below: Soil germination tests are being carried out in a controlled setting at The Sanctuary for Independent Media’s NATURE Lab, and results tracked over the course of the study